cristianoaredes/super-app-flutter-sample/README_en.md

 #### Generating the diagram with D2

-The file `docs/architecture.d2` describes the diagram above.
-To produce the SVG or GIF you need the [D2 CLI](https://d2lang.com/).
-After installing it, run:
+The diagram above is described in `docs/architecture.d2`.
+To create SVG and GIF versions, install the [D2 CLI](https://d2lang.com/) and run:

 ```bash
 d2 docs/architecture.d2 docs/architecture.svg